 In this small quick read book, perfectly sized for the reader of this age and time, you do discover a few things about Baba Ramdev’s journey.
-First thing that I noticed was his age – he is just about 52.
-On public platforms I have always seen him elude the question of age, may be he thought he is too young for his kind of influence he commands.
-Or may be he was just keeping a mystery around him.
+The first thing that I noticed was his age – he is just about 52.
+On public platforms I have always seen him elude the question of age, maybe he thought he is too young for his kind of influence he commands.
+Or maybe he was just keeping a mystery around him.
 You get to read a bit about his journey – from his school days in rural Haryana to his dealing with his own paralysis.

-Initial entrepreneurial days of Baba Ramdev and Acharya Balkrihsna are interesting.
+Initial entrepreneurial days of Baba Ramdev and Acharya Bal Krishna are interesting.
 Patanjali may be the first known brand to come from the Sadhu community of India.
-Or may be not – I think Rahul Sankrityayan wrote a book on the similar journey of a Sadhu.
+Or maybe not – I think Rahul Sankrityayan wrote a book on the similar journey of a Sadhu.

 Read More – Ghumakkar Swami by Rahul Sankrityayan

 He talks about his influence on the governments both central and state.
-He talks about his role in promoting Narendra Modi as prime ministerial candidate.
-He also talks about Baba’s potential disappointments with Modi as he has not implemented a lot he promised.
+He talks about his role in promoting Narendra Modi as the prime ministerial candidate.
+Also, he talks about Baba’s potential disappointments with Modi as he has not implemented a lot he promised.
 His being a spiritual personality gives him access to almost anyone in the country and among NRIs.
 No wonder they lend him the support for all his initiatives.
-Kaushik Deka talks about Baba being media savvy and understanding the value of direct connect with the audience.
-Though we always see him speaking in Hindi and doing so with pride – its interesting to know he is practicing English speaking for the global audience.
+Kaushik Deka talks about Baba being media savvy and understanding the value of direct connection with the audience.
+Though we always see him speaking in Hindi and doing so with pride – it’s interesting to know he is practicing English speaking for the global audience.

 Read More – Biography of Narendra Modi